kondrak/rust64/README.md

 ![Screenshot](http://kondrak.info/images/rust64_github.png?raw=true)

-The emulator comes with a memory debugger - press PgUp/PgDwn to flip between memory pages and End to change memory banks (Ram, VIC registers, CIA registers, Color Ram).
+The emulator comes with a memory debugger - press PgUp/PgDwn to flip between memory pages and Home/End to change memory banks (Ram, VIC registers, CIA registers, Color Ram).
 The VIC window is a ICU64-style raster debugger, each pixel representing one VIC cycle and events associated with it.

 Build instructions
 ------------------